bprinty/auora/docs/examples/README.md

 ## React

-You can still use this library in a React project, but you'll currently need to figure out your own patterns for incorporating it.
-A native React plugin leveraging this library will be included in a future release.
+You can still use Auora in a React project, but you'll currently need to figure out your own patterns for incorporating it.
+A native React plugin leveraging Auora will be included in a future release.

 ::: warning Help Wanted